baberparweez/beatmaker-project/README.md

 # beatmaker-project

-A Beatmaker project made following the JavaScript course by developedbyed (ongoing).
+A Beatmaker project made following the JavaScript course by <a href="https://twitter.com/developedbyed">developedbyed</a> (ongoing).

 TBD